 Eshel, Hanan, Porat Roi.
 Refuge Caves of the Bar Kokhba Revolt Period: Second Collection.
 Jerusalem: Israel Exploration Society, 2009 (in Hebrew).

-This collection includes thirty-seven articles on the discoveries in the refuge caves in Judean Desert and Western Judea since the publication of the authors’ previous anthology (Eshel & Amit 1998).
+This collection includes thirty-seven articles on the discoveries in the refuge caves in Judean Desert and Western Judea since the publication of the authors’ previous study (Eshel & Amit 1998).

 Kloner Amos, Tepper, Yigal, eds.
 The Hiding Complexes in the Judean Shephelah, Tel Aviv: ha-Ḥevrah la-Ḥaḳirat Erets-Yisra‘el ṿa-‘ati‘koteha, 1987 (in Hebrew).